Skip to Main Content

 A heart-healthy, fiber-packed salad perfect for picnics or everyday lunch

-This summer-fresh, protein-packed, heart-healthy salad is everything you want in a warm-weather meal: crisp, cooling, and deeply nourishing.
-It’s the kind of dish that works just as well packed in a picnic basket as it does prepped in your fridge for a week of easy, satisfying lunches.
+This fresh, protein-packed, heart-healthy salad is everything you want in a fall-weather meal: crisp, cooling, and deeply nourishing.
+It’s the kind of dish that works just as well as a hearty lunch as it does prepped in your fridge for a week of easy, satisfying side dishes.
 Light yet satiating, it’s full of color, crunch, and clean, plant-forward fuel.

 But this salad is a quiet powerhouse for your health.

-Every ingredient plays a role in promoting metabolic health, hormone balance, and sustained energy; no post-lunch slump here.
+Every ingredient plays a role in promoting metabolic health, hormone balance, and sustained energy; no post-meal slump here.

 Super Age White Bean Tomato Salad Recipe